 In other words, taking the dive knife out of the sheath and putting it back in is done by touch alone.
 Pulling it out is less difficult but placing it back in the sheath probably takes two steady hands.

 Certain dive knives also have a sharp tip.
 These type of dive knives are even riskier to store attached to your low-pressure inflator.

 Dive Knife Placement Summary

 The three most popular placement for a dive knife is either on the leg or ankle, in a pocket or attachment of the BCD or attached to the low-pressure inflator.
 Each of these spots has its pros and safety risks.

-In the end, it is a personal preference.
+Accessorize your next dive with a well-placed scuba dive knife as a safety precaution.
+In the end, it is a personal preference where you place your knife.
 Just remember to always handle the dive knife with care.